 In this imaginative recital, the French cellist Astrig Siranossian honours her Armenian heritage.
 The first half is built around Bach’s G major Cello Suite, its movements interspersed with Armenian folk tunes, most of which she sings as she plays.

-The winner of the first prize and several special prizes at the Krzysztof Penderecki International Competition, Astrig Siranossian performs as a soloist and chamber musician in the world’s leading international venues.
+Winner of the First Prize and several times winner of the Special Prize of the Krzysztof Penderecki International Cello Competition, Astrig Siranossian performs as soloist with famous orchestras.
 Among her many chamber music partners are Daniel Barenboim, Martha Argerich, Simon Rattle and Yo-Yo Ma, to name but a few.

-Astrig Siranossian plays a 1676 cello by Francesco Ruggieri, generously loaned to her by the Boubo-Music Foundation in Binningen.
+Astrig plays a 1676 Ruggieri cello, generously loaned by the Boubo Music Foundation in Binningen.